ganzobtn/slr_vit/README.md

 The training instruction is in [FINETUNE.md](videomaev2/docs/FINETUNE.md).

-### Testing

-The testing instruction is in [TEST.md](videomaev2/docs/TEST.md)
 ## Citation

 ## Contact
-Should you have any questions, please create an issue in this repository or contact at ganzobtn@gmail.com
+Should you have any questions, please create an issue in this repository or contact at ganzobtn@gmail.com, Omunkhuush01@gmail.com or mgochoo@uaeu.ac.ae
 <hr>

 ## References